Bouquinistes of Paris copyright French Moments

 The Parisian bouquinistes recently faced a significant difficulty.

-As Paris gears up for the 2024 Olympics, there was a proposal to relocate their cherished book stalls for the duration of the opening ceremony.
+As Paris gears up for the 2024 Olympics, a proposal was made to relocate its cherished book stalls for the duration of the opening ceremony.

 However, in a turn of events announced on Tuesday, 13 February 2024, the Elysée Palace declared that these custodians of written culture would, after all, remain at their posts by the water’s edge.